DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 2. HalfCheetahBullet (medium difficulty with local minima and shaped reward)
 3. BipedalWalkerHardcore (if it works on that one, then you can have a cookie)

-in RL with discrete actions:
+For RL with discrete actions:

 1. CartPole-v1 (easy to be better than random agent, harder to achieve maximal performance)
 2. LunarLander
-3. Pong (one of the easiest Atari game)
+3. Pong (one of the easiest Atari games)
 4. other Atari games (e.g. Breakout)

 [sbx]: https://github.com/araffin/sbx